hclbaur/sdt-core/docs/SPECIFICATION.md

 ### Standard functions

 Functions without namespace-prefix are native Jaxen implementations of the XPath (1.0) specification.
-Documentation for these functions is readily available on the net.

 #### Node-Set functions